Shopify/worldwide/README.md

   "United Kingdom",
 ]
 ```
-Finally, you can generate a single-line form of the address.
+You can also generate a single-line form of the address.
 This can be useful, for example,
 to identify cities in which warehouses are located.
 ```ruby
 $ lon = Worldwide.address( country_code: 'GB', city: 'London' )